 However, the guidance does suggest that companies could and should post more basic product info, including a summary of product characteristics and PI, public assessment report, medicine guides, disease information, specific medicine information, registration and other studies – on their websites, providing that “the primary purpose of the reference information is to be a library resource for the public.”

-administers “at arm's length” the self-regulatory policies of PhRMA's UK counterpart, the Association of the British Pharmaceutical Industry, and liaises with EU and UK regulatory agencies.
+The PMCPA administers “at arm's length” the self-regulatory policies of PhRMA's UK counterpart, the Association of the British Pharmaceutical Industry, and liaises with EU and UK regulatory agencies.